-We have utilized Missouri University Research Reactor ("MURR") to procure Samarium-153, a primary ingredient used in manufacturing of CycloSam[®], for our recently conducted clinical studies.
+We have utilized Missouri University Research Reactor ("MURR") and University of Texas at Austin ("NETL") to procure Samarium-153, a primary ingredient used in manufacturing of CycloSam[®], for our recently conducted clinical studies.
 Samarium-153 is critical to manufacturing of CycloSam[®] and to our supply-chain process both during our clinical trials and if the product is commercialized.
-MURR has verbally committed to supply us Samarium-153 in the future and we are expecting to enter into definitive agreements with MURR when and if we commercialize our drug candidate.
-We also plan to qualify additional suppliers in 2023 as part of our supply chain and general business risk diversification strategy.
-However, if we fail to partner with MURR or secure other partners for supply of Samarium-153 or if our arrangements with a supplier do not satisfy our requirements in the future, it will directly and adversely impact the production of CycloSam[®].
+MURR and NETL have verbally committed to supply us with Samarium-153 in the future but we do not have definitive agreements with either group to provide such ongoing materials if we commercialize our drug candidate.
+If we fail to partner with MURR or NETL or secure other partners for supply of Samarium-153 or if our arrangements with a supplier do not satisfy our requirements in the future, it will directly and adversely impact the production of CycloSam[®].
 IsoTherapuetics currently produces all of our needed supply of DOTMP cold kits, and if they are not able to continue to supply such kits, or if we cannot obtain kits from other sources, our clinical trials may be delayed.

 We or our partners may not be able to obtain the materials necessary to make a particular product or product candidate in adequate volume and quality.
 If any materials needed to make a product or product candidate is insufficient in quantity or quality, if a supplier fails to deliver in a timely fashion or at all or if these relationships terminate, we or our partners may not be able to fulfill manufacturing obligations for our products or product candidates, either on our own or through third-party suppliers.
 A delay or disruption of supplies of our products or product candidates would have a material adverse effect on our business as a whole.
 Our existing arrangements with suppliers may result in the supply of insufficient quantities of our product candidates needed to accomplish our clinical development programs or commercialization, and we may not have the right and in any event, do not currently have the capability to manufacture these products if our suppliers are unable or unwilling to do so.
-Some of these raw materials or their starting materials, components or ingredients may come from foreign countries, which can present significant supply chain issues.
+Some of these raw materials or their starting materials, components or ingredients may come from foreign countries, including countries such as Russia, where there exist trade and commercial restrictions, all of which can present significant supply chain issues.
+There is no broad market for pharmaceutical grade Samarium-152 (the non-radioactive version of the material used for our product candidate), and securing such raw materials from a limited number of sources, many of which are in foreign countries, has been and will likely continue to be difficult and expensive.
+Although we believe we have secured enough Samarium-152 for our clinical trials, we may not be able to secure enough Samarium-152 for commercial operations, which could materially restrict our ability to market CycloSam[®] and recoup our development expenses.
 We currently arrange for supplies of critical raw materials used in production of our product candidates from single sources.
 We do not have long-term contracts with any of these suppliers.
-Any delay or disruption in the availability of materials would slow or stop product development and commercialization of the relevant product.
+Any de